Part of the Faculty of Character and Careers

-- There are three areas: Listening and Attention, Understanding and Speaking.
+- There are two areas: Listening, Attention and Understanding and Speaking.

 - These skills are used throughout Forest School sessions when as children work together and with an adult.

-- There are two areas: Moving and Handling and Health and Self-care.
+- There are two areas: Gross Motor Skills and Fine Motor Skills.

 Personal, Social and Emotional Development:

-- There are three areas; Self-confidence and Self-awareness, Managing Feelings and Behaviour and Making Relationships.
+- There are three areas; Self-Regulation, Managing Self and Building Relationships.

 - Forest School gives opportunity for children to: develop a positive sense of themselves and others; form positive relationships and develop respect for others; develop social skills and learn how to manage their feelings; understand appropriate behaviour; and have confidence in their own abilities.